 1. Research Tours For Best Prices

-We use Viator for a lot of our tours.
+We book most of our tours through Viator.
 Very similar or exact tours are listed at various prices throughout the site.
 Taking the time to scroll through pages of tours can result in an awesome tour at a fraction of the cost advertised on the first page.

 2. Utilize Your Tour Guide’s Knowledge

 We ask our guides A LOT of questions and all have been happy to help.
-Take advantage of having a knowledgeable local that knows the best time to visit temples, must eat restaurants, hidden beaches, and how to use local transportation.
+Take advantage of spending the day with a local that knows the best time to visit temples, must eat restaurants, hidden beaches, and how to use local transportation.
 In Tokyo, our guide happily explained what metro lines and transfers were needed to reach our post tour and next morning destinations.

 3. Plan Your Trip in Advance